Connor Macdonald: AFL career

-MacDonald managed to play the first nine games of the season before being rested under the club policy of resting young players to help freshen them up for the long season.
+Macdonald managed to play the first nine games of the season before being rested under the club policy of resting young players to help freshen them up for the long season.

+In 2024 C-Mac lifted in his intensity and vastly improved on previous seasons.
+Part of the 2024 HOK ball "Rat Pack", Macdonald helped to propel the Hawks to the clubs first finals appearance since 2018, where they would then face the Western Bulldogs.
+Against the bulldogs, Macdonald would record 23 disposals and kick 2 goals in the 99–62 victory for the Hawks, leading them to play Port Adelaide, which they would lose 72-75, ending their 2024 season.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.